mheap/nexmo-developer/_tutorials_tabbed_content/client-sdk/guides/messaging/utilizing-events/swift.md

 menu_weight: 1
 ---

-The `getEventsPageWithSize:order:completionHandler:` method retrieves events that occurred in the context of the conversation via a `NXMEventsPage`:
+The `getEventsPageWithSize:order:completionHandler:` method on `NXMConversation` retrieves all the events that occurred in the context of the conversation.
+It returns a subset or _page_ of events with each invocation - the number of events it returns is based on the page_size parameter (the default is 10 results, the maximum is 100).

+Below is an example of using the function to retrieve member and text events followed by using the conversation to send a text event.
+You can find out more about the supported event types in the [Conversation API documentation](/conversation/concepts/event).

 ```swift
 conversation.getEventsPage(withSize: 20, order: .asc) { (error, eventsPage) in